 If you’re buying a house with ungrounded outlets, having them professionally grounded can get expensive.
 In this situation, an electrician will have to add a ground wire to every outlet in the house.

+To ground all the outlets in your house in 2023, it could cost between $9,750 and $12,750.
 Wiring costs $6 to $8 per foot and it could cost between $130 to $170 per outlet.
 The price can go up with larger homes or down with small homes.
 In the average U.S. home, there are roughly 75 electrical outlets.
-This means that to ground all outlets, it could cost you between $9,750 and $12,750.

 Ungrounded three-prong outlets have the same dangers as any type of ungrounded outlet.
 They can increase the chance of electrical shock, fire, and property damage.